 27 Bryant Transit Reliability Project

-The 27 Bryant Project focuses on improving the route north of Market Street in the Tenderloin and Nob Hill neighborhoods where the bus experiences the most delay and slowest travel times.
-The project aims to make the 27 Bryant more reliable and improve traffic safety for people walking along the route between the intersections of 5th at Market and Jackson at Van Ness.
+The 27 Bryant Project focuses improvements on the route north of Market Street in the Tenderloin and Nob Hill neighborhoods where the bus experiences the most delay and slowest travel times.
+The project aims to make the 27 Bryant more reliable and improve traffic safety for people walking along the route between Market Street and Jackson at Van Ness.
 By focusing on the slowest segments, we aim to improve reliability for the entire route, better serving customers in SoMa and the Mission neighborhoods as well.